Last Updated on April 4, 2025

 - One-Pot Skillet Chicken Fajitas: Sauté colorful bell peppers, onions, and seasoned chicken in a skillet for a flavorful and fuss-free weeknight dinner.
 The skillet’s high sides prevent any mess, and the even heat distribution guarantees juicy, perfectly cooked chicken.

 - Skillet Chocolate Chip Cookie: Indulge in a warm and gooey skillet cookie straight from the oven.
-The cast iron skillet ensures that the cookie bakes evenly, resulting in a crispy exterior and a soft, melt-in-your-mouth center.
+The cast-iron skillet ensures that the cookie bakes evenly, resulting in a crispy exterior and a soft, melt-in-your-mouth center.

 Understanding Heat Conduction And Distribution